-- 2. In the Processor IP Reference Guide there is also a section called the Device Driver Programmer Guide.
+- 1. The GPIO is a simple parallel I/O port that has similar functions to the PIT used on the GIZMO board.
+You can have from 1 to 32 input/output ports, which corresponds to the processor having a 32-bit bus.
+If you use fewer than 32 ports, the advantage of working in the FPGA synthesis environment is that you will only instantiate logic for the number of ports that you require. - If you are on an installed system, find the overview of the OPB GPIO in the Processor IP Reference Guide.
+The Guide is provided in the EDK Online Documentation.
+The location of the documentation was described in Module 1.
+In the Guide you will find a link to the data sheet.
+Familiarize yourself with how this block works. - 2.
+Also, only available via the documentation tree of an installed system is the Device Driver Programmer Guide.
 Xilinx provides device drivers so that the user may create applications quickly and easily.
 The Device Driver Programmer Guide documents many details of the device drivers and software infrastructure.
 You should get familiar with this section as you may eventually need to write your own drivers.
 In this lab you will be required to modify some code to properly use the existing drivers. - 3.
 You will start modifying code in this lab.
-If you are not familiar with any source code control system, you can quickly learn one by doing "man rcsintro" on any unix system.
+If you are not familiar with any source code control system, you can quickly learn one by doing "man resintro" on any unix system.
 Using such a system is highly recommended and just good practice.
 You will need to run the commands from a window connected to one of the ugsparcs.
 There is an ssh window in the Courseware folder. - 4.
 You will need another 15MB of disk space.
 Limits will be adjusted once the final class list is known.
-You can "clean" the files created in Lab 1 via the Tools menu to save some space.
+You can "clean" the files created in Module 1 via the Tools menu to save some space.